emanuele-f/PCAPdroid/README.md

 # PCAPdroid

-PCAPdroid is an android app to capture the phone traffic and analyze it remotely (e.g. via Wireshark).
+PCAPdroid is an android network tool to capture the device traffic and export it remotely for further analysis (e.g. via Wireshark).
 The traffic can be easily downloaded from a remote device thanks to the integrated HTTP server, or streamed to a remote UDP receiver.

 <p align="center">
 <img src="https://raw.githubusercontent.com/emanuele-f/PCAPdroid/master/assets/screenshots/main_screen.jpg" width="200" />